-When determining a household’s eligibility, states consider households' total shelter costs, including the cost of utilities.
+When determining a household’s eligibility for SNAP, states consider households' total shelter costs, including the cost of utilities.

 Since actual utility costs are often hard to determine, states can use Standard Utility Allowances (SUAs), which are standard amounts that represent low-income household utility costs in the state or local area.
 SUAs may be used in lieu of the household's actual costs when determining eligibility and benefit amount.